lkesteloot/unsong/unsong.md

 In fact, there’s a story about Rabbi Dov Ber, that one day he was praying for a sick member of his congregation to recover, and he prayed so much and so long that God got really annoyed and told him he was going to Hell for praying too much.
 And Rabbi Dov Ber answered: “Well, now that I have nothing to lose I can <i>really</i> start praying!”
 And of course God laughed it off and healed the sick guy.
 If Acher had done the same – if he’d said okay, I have nothing to gain and nothing to lose, that means I have to make the choice according to my own principles, and I choose repentance – then God would have laughed it off, same as he did with Rabbi Dov Ber, and everything would have been okay.
 But since instead Acher was obsessed with the consequences of repenting, the road was closed to him. ]

-[So the only way Acher could get the good consequences of repenting was by not doing it for the consequences?]
+[open-bracket]So the only way Acher could get the good consequences of repenting was by not doing it for the consequences?]

-[Yeah.]
+[open-bracket]Yeah.]

-[Oh God, that’s so annoying.
+[open-bracket]Oh God, that’s so annoying.
 No wonder he was so angry all the time.]

-[???], Ana thought at me.
+[open-bracket]???], Ana thought at me.

-[I’ll give you fifty dollars if you clap your hands, BUT you have to be clapping your hands for a reason other than to get the fifty dollars.]
+[open-bracket]I’ll give you fifty dollars if you clap your hands, BUT you have to be clapping your hands for a reason other than to get the fifty dollars.]

-[I hardly think that worshipping God, Lord of the Universe, whose wisdom spanneth the heavens and whose mercy endureth forever, because you are awed by His mighty works and consumed with a desire to praise His Most Holy Name, is the same as getting fifty dollars if you clap your hands.]
+[open-bracket]I hardly think that worshipping God, Lord of the Universe, whose wisdom spanneth the heavens and whose mercy endureth forever, because you are awed by His mighty works and consumed with a desire to praise His Most Holy Name, is the same as getting fifty dollars if you clap your hands.]

-[Yes, well, if I ever make a universe, I’m not putting in any sneaky “You can get this reward, but only if you don’t want it” clauses.]
+[open-bracket]Yes, well, if I ever make a universe, I’m not putting in any sneaky “You can get this reward, but only if you don’t want it” clauses.]

-[If you ever make a universe, you can do what you want.]
+[open-bracket]If you ever make a universe, you can do what you want.]

 #### II.